 Some employers such as grocery chain Trader Joe take this a step further.
 They encourage sick employees to skip work and seek medical help, with a promise of receiving additional paid sick leave time.
 Anyone who experiences fever, cough, or difficulty breathing should evaluated by a qualified medical practitioner.

 Workers who do not display any of the symptoms of this disease should still take the prescribed measures.
 They must adopt the appropriate behavior patterns to help prevent coronavirus in the workplace.
 This includes frequent handwashing.
 Refraining from unnecessary contact and proximity with other employees is also necessary.

-Mask-wearing is not recommended for people who are not sick or working in a healthcare scenario.
+Mask-wearing not recommended for people who not sick or working in a healthcare scenario.
 Management will also find it worthwhile to impose routine body temperature checks of all personnel.
-This can be done with hand-held infrared scanners or with airport-type monitors.
+This can done with hand-held infrared scanners or with airport-type monitors.

 Stay sane, stay healthy

 It is also important for employers to manage information well.
 This will prevent unwarranted panic about coronavirus in the workplace.
 Do not allow purveyors of fake news and conspiracy theories to mislead your workers.
 Warn them about unscientific health advice and recommendations.

 Encourage employees to eat well, get ample exercise and rest.
 Pursuing a healthy lifestyle will surely do a world of good, whether your company has a problem with coronavirus in the workplace.

 Read more: Am I safe from the Coronavirus?